FATP · an independent directory·Apprenticeship data sourced from DfE, ESFA and IfATEUpdated daily · GB

 Most providers will sell you their standard curriculum delivered through their standard delivery model.
 That is the default purchase.
 It funds compliantly, lands learners through the gateway, hits achievement rate.
 It rarely transforms anything.

 The alternative is to treat the cohort as a transformation programme that happens to be delivered under the apprenticeship framework.
 That means someone needs to design the programme: which business problems the cohort works on, in what sequence, with what success criteria, mapped to which parts of the standard's knowledge-skills-behaviours so the funded delivery still flies.
-Some providers can do this.
-Most cannot, or will not for the price they're being paid.
+Most providers cannot do this, or will not for the price they're being paid.

 The practical options for employers: